 Never give your dog any medications, including over-the-counter human medications, unless advised to do so by your veterinarian.

-Causes of an Old Dog Throwing Up
+Why Is My Old Dog Throwing Up

 - Bacterial infection of the gastrointestinal tract

 - Diet-related causes (diet change, food intolerance, ingestion of garbage)

 - Foreign body (i.e., toys, bones, etc.) in the gastrointestinal tract

 - Intestinal parasites